eva-kinzley/eva-kinzley.github.io/aboutme.md

 I recently completed my Masters of Data Science program and my Capstone project with [UBC Urban Data Lab](https://urbandatalab.io/project/analyzing-ubc-building-energy-use/).
 We implemented machine learning techniques to categorize building sensors on UBC campus.

 ### Other Interests
-When I am not cleaning data or debugging, I enjoy playing tennis, reading autobiographies, and trying new recipes to cook.
+When I am not cleaning data, I enjoy playing tennis, reading autobiographies, and trying new recipes to cook.
 Also, I care a great deal about the community I live in.
 I've been volunteering at local homeless shelters for more than 5 years.
 I organize monthly events to make and distribute lunches+care packages to homeless encampments.
 More than 1,500 lunches and care packages have been distributed.

 Community Involvement:
 ![](/assets/img/aboutme/1.jpg)![](/assets/img/aboutme/2.JPG)![](/assets/img/aboutme/3.jpg)